wangcongcong123/feeder-bot/README.md

 #### Updates

 - 13/03/2020: Publish the first version of feeder-bot that can listen to updates from arXiv and automatically forward them to Twitter if updates found.
-You just need to specify the `ARXIV_QUERY` (that is used to the retrieve updates on arXiv) and `REQUEST_INTERVAL `(that refers to the time interval of requesting arXiv) to run the bot !
+You just need to specify the `ARXIV_QUERY` (that is used to retrieve updates on arXiv) and `REQUEST_INTERVAL `(that refers to the time interval of requesting arXiv) to run the bot !